Azure-Samples/azure-sql-db-vector-search/README.md

 1. Azure Data Studio - [Download for free](https://learn.microsoft.com/azure-data-studio/download-azure-data-studio) to use the notebooks offline.
 [SQL Server Management Studio](https://learn.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms) is also an option if you don't want to use notebook offline.

+1. If you are going to clone this repository in your machine, make sure to have installed the `git-lfs` extension: [Git Large File Storage](https://git-lfs.com/)

 ## Samples

 ### Getting Started